koch-tobias/PaperScissorsRock_byHandmodels/README.md

   </p>

 ## Data Engineering
+In this part we want to consider the research question "Which data augmentation methods can increase the model's performance in classifying images of „Rock, Paper, Scissors“ hand signs?"
 ## ML-Model Engineering
 In this part we want to consider the research question "Can transfer learning bring a benefit on the performance of CNN models for Rock, Paper, Scissors?".